4aer/typing-game-bot/README.md

 - Chrome browser
 - Python 3.6+

+## Note

+If you want to skip the installation process, check the dist/ folder to download the executable file of this app.
+Windows may flag the executable as unsafe because it's not code-signed.
+This is normal for unsigned apps.
+Click "More info" → "Run anyway" to proceed.
+The source code is available for review if you prefer to run it directly with Python.

 ## Usage

-**Note:** If you want to skip the installation process, check the dist/ folder to download the executable file of this app.
 ```bash
 python typerbot.py
 ```